poroburu/ic-cosmos/README.md

 [//]: # (The RPC Canister runs on the 34-node [fiduciary subnet]&#40;https://internetcomputer.org/docs/current/references/subnets/subnet-types#fiduciary-subnets&#41;)

-[//]: # (with the following principal: [bd3sg-teaaa-aaaaa-qaaba-cai]&#40;https://dashboard.internetcomputer.org/canister/bd3sg-teaaa-aaaaa-qaaba-cai&#41;.)
+[//]: # (with the following principal: [TBD]&#40;https://dashboard.internetcomputer.org/canister/TBD#41;.)

 ### [Wallet Canister](./src/ic-cosmos-wallet)

-The **Wallet Canister** is used for managing addresses and for securely signing transactions/messages for the Cosmos blockchain using the [threshold Schnorr API](https://internetcomputer.org/docs/current/developer-docs/smart-contracts/signatures/signing-messages-t-schnorr).
+The **Wallet Canister** is used for managing addresses and for securely signing transactions/messages for the Cosmos blockchain using the [threshold ECDSA API](https://internetcomputer.org/docs/building-apps/network-features/signatures/t-ecdsa).

 Key functionalities include:

-1. Generating a Cosmos public key (Ed25519) for a user on the Internet Computer (ICP).
+1. Generating a Cosmos public key (Secp256k1) for a user on the Internet Computer (ICP).
-2. Signing messages using distributed keys based on the `Threshold Schnorr` protocol.
+2. Signing messages using distributed keys based on the `Threshold ECDSA` protocol.
 3. Signing and sending raw transactions to the Cosmos blockchain via the [RPC Canister](#rpc-canister).

 ### [IC-Cosmos](./src/ic-cosmos)